 In Your Community » King » Construction Projects »

-Puget Sound Energy electric transmission line and substation project
+Puget Sound Energy transmission line and substation project

 Somerset and Newcastle-area transmission reliability improvement projects

-- Permit applications are expected to be submitted in late 2014
+- Permit applications are expected to be submitted in 2016.

 To improve electric reliability for customers in the Somerset and Newcastle areas, PSE plans to upgrade the existing 115 kilovolt (kV) transmission electric system serving the area.
-Specifically, we plan to “loop” the existing Shuffleton-Lakeside 115 kV transmission line though the existing Hazelwood substation (7024 116th Ave.
-SE, Newcastle), as well as rebuild and expand the substation (see project map).
+Specifically, we plan to “loop” the existing Shuffleton-Lakeside 115 kV transmission line though the existing Hazelwood substation in Newcastle, as well as rebuild and expand the substation.

 What is a substation?